 With respect to geographic range models made using Maxent models, we found that including spatial filters (eigenvectors) as proxies for environmental spatial constraints (Blach-Overgaard et al., 2010), resulted in almost consistently much higher pairwise fit results than the use of either Bioclim or spatial filters alone, independent of geographic position (temperate or tropical) or sample size.
 Thus, we recommend that large-scale geographic range models using Maxent should likely include an equal number of spatial filters into their models to obtain better results that constrain the over-prediction bias resulting from the use of solely environmental data.

-Further, we found that range areas from presence/absence maps defined using a fixed threshold appeared to over-predict small range areas and under-predict large range area areas (Figure 4).
+Further, we found that range areas from presence/absence maps defined using a fixed threshold appeared to over-predict small range areas and under-predict large range areas (Figure 4).
 Range areas from presence/absence maps defined using the maximum Kappa threshold were consistently the worst performing Maxent model, independent of geographic position or environmental layer used.
 In contrast, range areas from presence/absence maps defined from Maxent models using Bioclim and spatial filter layers and a 1% training presence threshold were nearly always the best performing Maxent model independent of geographic position or layer data used.
-Our best Maxent model was obtained by removing any non-contiguous regions more than 1000 km away from the main continuous region generated by the presence/absence map defined using the 1% training presence threshold above.
+Our best Maxent model was obtained by removing any non-contiguous regions more than 1,000 km away from the main continuous region generated by the presence/absence map defined using the 1% training presence threshold above.
 Removing the non-contiguous range areas helped account for over-prediction of each species’ geographic distribution into regions beyond its dispersal capacity and resulted in the consistently best-fitting Maxent model, independent of geographic position or environmental data used (Table S2).

 We were surprised to find that, while the individual pairwise accuracy measures of range area estimates varied significantly by model type, the accuracies for all models peaked at sample sizes of approximately 100-250 occurrences (Figure 3; Table 1).
 Additional samples beyond 250 occurrences did not appear to increase the accuracy of any model higher than the r-squared value achieved between 100-250 occurrences.
 These findings suggest that, for modeling with presence-only data, no more than 250 occurrences of each species are needed to establish a useful geographic range area.
 Thus, biodiversity data collection efforts should strive to obtain additional occurrence data for species with fewer than 250 occurrences to ensure their geographic range areas can be adequately modeled.